EmirErtorer/python-practice-games/README.md

-# python-practice-games
+## Description
+This repository contains a collection of simple games (made without classes and OOP concepts) created using Python and the Pygame library.
-Simple games made without OOP concepts to familiarize myself with Pygame
+These games serve as educational projects that helped me familiarize myself with the Pygame library.

 ## Installation
 Clone or download the repository to your local machine.